ushahidi/tenfour/README.md

 You can find details on how to contribute design to TenFour on the [Design contribution page](https://github.com/ushahidi/tenfour/blob/develop/design-contributions.md)

 Documentation on how to contribute design work will be added to a documentation environment specifically for TenFour but for now please see [Ushahidi's design documentation on Gitbooks](https://app.gitbook.com/@ushahidi/s/platform-developer-documentation/design/design-process)

+### Labels and how to use them to find design issues

+**Open Design issue** - An issue that has been identified for an [Open design](http://opendesign.ushahidi.com/) workshop.
+These workshops bring together designers wanting to contribute in groups (or individuals) to issues in TenFour.

+**Design: Interaction** - An issue which needs attention to how users interaction with it.
+Could be UI connected, voice, or gesture.
+Particularly useful for Human Computer Interaction/Design (HCI/D) people.

+**Design: UI** - An issue which needs attention to the interface that users use.
+Can be a visual interface but also a conversation interface (voice) etc.

+**Design: Usability + Inclusion** - An issue which needs attention to how users of all abilities and needs are considered.
+Inclusion and accessibility focus needed to inform how the feature functions.

+**Design: User Research** - An issue which needs further user research done to fully discover and validate the problem/hypothesis presented in the issue.

+**Design: UX** - An issue which needs attention on user experince of the feature or issue.
+Could be prototypes, flows, inclusion of other features, interactions and tasks that the user performs as part of this issue.

+**Design: Visual + Graphic** - An issue which needs visual design and/or graphics.
+Could be to help communicate a feature visually with animations, supporting graphics and illustration or logo, colours and brand changes.

+**QA by Design** - This is an issue that after having gone through development, needs a designer to approve the functionailty.

 ### License